 - Post-Secondary Students wanting to gain extra college or university credits

 - Anyone over the age of 18 looking for an adventure

 The goal of this program is to teach and give the opportunity to learn and practice new skills.
-Therefore, extensive backcountry experience and high level of fitness are NOT necessary to be accepted into the program
+Therefore, extensive backcountry experience and high level of fitness are NOT necessary to participate in the program